Summary: Chapter 26

 School starts, and Jem and Scout again begin to pass by the Radley Place every day.
 They are now too old to be frightened by the house, but Scout still wistfully wishes to see Boo Radley just once.
 Meanwhile, the shadow of the trial still hangs over her.
 One day in school, her third-grade teacher, Miss Gates, lectures the class on the wickedness of Hitler’s persecution of the Jews and on the virtues of equality and democracy.
-Scout listens and later asks Jem how Miss Gates can preach about equality when she came out of the courthouse after the trial and told Miss Stephanie Crawford that it was about time that someone taught the blacks in town a lesson.
+Scout listens and later asks Jem how Miss Gates can preach about equality when she came out of the courthouse after the trial and told Miss Stephanie Crawford that it was about time that someone taught the Black people in town a lesson.
 Jem becomes furious and tells Scout never to mention the trial to him again.
 Scout, upset, goes to Atticus for comfort.

 By the middle of October, Bob Ewell gets a job with the WPA, one of the Depression job programs, and loses it a few days later.
 He blames Atticus for “getting” his job.
 Also in the middle of October, Judge Taylor is home alone and hears someone prowling around; when he goes to investigate, he finds his screen door open and sees a shadow creeping away.
 Bob Ewell then begins to follow Helen Robinson to work, keeping his distance but whispering obscenities at her.
 Deas sees Ewell and threatens to have him arrested if he doesn’t leave Helen alone; he gives her no further trouble.
 But these events worry Aunt Alexandra, who points out that Ewell seems to have a grudge against everyone connected with the case.